All Episodes

 We should call them.

-Yeah, yeah, that's a good point.
+Yeah, no, good point.

-Um yeah, hardline communists, yeah, it's exactly what it is.
+Yeah, that's exactly what it is.

 This is a problem with some very intelligent people that they think themselves so much smarter than everybody else around them.